navea330/ML_Video_Generation/docs/README.md

 # Plant Care Guide Generation
+Takes in a user inputted plant image and classifies it to a specific type and gives specific care guide information.

 ## What It Does
 This project finetunes a ResNet model for plant image classification using PyTorch.
 It downloads a plant image dataset and standardized each image to finetune the model with regularization tehcniques.
 After training, it generates a training curve visualization and performance metrics.
 It utilizes a Flask web interface that allows users to upload a plant image and receive the plant type with RAG generated plant care info.